 Delicious vegan pierogi (polish dumplings) filled with spiced red lentils and sun-dried tomatoes.
 This is not a traditional pierogi filling, but it‘s really good.
 Red lentils are way less flavorful on their

 This recipe can be made vegan or vegetarian.
-For vegan pierogi, use vegetable oil instead of butter.
+For vegan pierogi, use vegetable oil instead of butter/clarified butter.

 The pierogi dough preparation and the whole process of making pierogi are described only superficially in this recipe.
 If you‘ve never made pierogi before and want to read how to make perfect pierogi dough (no-egg) and how to make pierogi from scratch, please read this guide: the best pierogi dough recipe.
 It includes storing and freezing tips.